gryartma/gryartma/README.md

 2. SVM for thesis recomendation
-📌 Tools: Python (Pandas, Matplotlib), Jupyter Notebook
+   Tools: Python (Pandas, Matplotlib), Jupyter Notebook
-📌 Insight: is SVM method is effective for recommending thesis topics, helping students make data-driven decisions when choosing their final project.
+   Insight:- is SVM method is effective for recommending thesis topics
+           - helping students make data-driven decisions when choosing their final project.
 🔗 [GitHub Repo](https://github.com/gryartma/final-project-recommendation)

 ---

-Feel free to connect or reach out if you're hiring, collaborating, or just want to chat data!
+Feel free to connect or reach out if you're hiring, collaborating, or just want to chat !!